MS-ESI/AZ400-Demos/README.md

 - **src** folder should contain application related code
 - **README.md** file should contain demo guidance and demonstrated features list (TODO: use this one as an example)

-### DEMO template
+### Creating a DEMO
 A demo template repository will be given to use as an starting base.